FARM: Enhancing Molecular Representations with Functional Group Awareness: Methodology

 \subsection{Functional Group-Aware Tokenization and Fragmentation}

-We propose an FG-aware tokenization and fragmentation method that embeds detailed functional group information into molecular representations, tailoring it for both SMILES and graph-based models.
-This method defines a set of functional groups and employs an algorithm to detect them within the molecular graph.
-The algorithm traverses the graph, evaluating each atom based on criteria such as atom type, neighboring atom types and corresponding bonds, number of neighbors, atom charge, and bonded hydrogen atoms to identify the functional group.
-This approach ensures precise detection of functional groups within molecular graphs.
+We propose an FG-aware tokenization and fragmentation method that incorporates detailed functional group information into molecular representations, designed for both SMILES and graph-based models.
+Our approach defines a set of functional groups and uses an algorithm to detect them within the molecular graph, annotating each atom with its corresponding FG.
+The algorithm traverses the molecular graph, evaluating each atom based on criteria such as atom type, neighboring atom types and bonds, number of neighbors, atom charge, and bonded hydrogen atoms to identify its functional group.
+All input molecules are canonicalized using RDKit prior to running this algorithm, ensuring a deterministic atom ordering.
+This approach ensures precise detection that strictly aligns with the chemical definitions of functional groups within molecular graphs.
+The pseudocode is provided in Algorithm~\ref{alg:fg_assignment}.
 For instance, a carbon atom with a charge of $0$ and three neighbors, including a double-bonded oxygen atom, is classified as part of a ketone group (RCOR'), with the oxygen also contributing to the group.
 Additionally, we address cases where a functional group may be a subset of another.
 The algorithm first checks for the presence of the larger functional group.
 If it’s not identified, the algorithm then checks for smaller functional groups, ensuring correct identification even in complex structures.
 Appendix~\ref{tokenization} provides a full list of 101 non-ring-containing functional groups.

-The results of the FG detection algorithm are utilized for two distinct processes:
+The results of the FG annotation algorithm are utilized for two distinct processes:

 \begin{itemize}[topsep=-2pt, itemsep=-0.1pt, leftmargin=12pt]